EZMajor/51a-style-ModernUo/docs/Architecture/Master_Architecture.md

 Daily Faction Quest

-Kill mini-boss at one of 4 swamp/desert locations Integrates with Swamp_and_Desert_Event.md content
+Kill mini-boss at one of 4 swamp/desert locations Location is announced to players (not a search) Integrates with Swamp_and_Desert_Event.md content
 Reward: Bonus faction points
 Can be completed once per day per player